top of page

 The Russian Orthodox Cathedral, London

-The Grade II listed building now known as the Russian Orthodox Cathedral was formally the Anglican Parish Church of All Saints.
-The original building was designed by Lewis Vulliamy and built in 1849, it was then later remodelled by Harrison Townsend in 1892.
-The significant interior decoration, including sgraffito, mosaic and stained glass windows, were added between 1896-1903 by Heywood Sumner, a leading figure in the international Arts & Crafts Movement.
+The Grade II listed building, now known as the Russian Orthodox Cathedral, was formerly the Anglican Parish Church of All Saints.
+The original building was designed by Lewis Vulliamy and built in 1849, and it was then remodelled by Harrison Townsend in 1892.
+The significant interior decoration, including sgraffito, mosaic and stained glass windows, was added between 1896 and 1903 by Heywood Sumner, a leading figure in the international Arts & Crafts Movement.

-Conservation work was undertaken to the sgraffito murals and apse mosaic as a member of the Hare & Humphrey's team.
-Treatment included the extensive cleaning of the smoke blackened surface and consolidation of loose and friable material.
-Further conservation was also carried out to the stained glass windows and painted faux marble decoration.
+Conservation work was undertaken on the sgraffito murals and apse mosaic as a member of Hare & Humphrey's team.
+Treatment included the extensive cleaning of the smoke-blackened surface and consolidation of loose and friable material.
+Further conservation was also carried out on the stained glass windows and painted faux marble decoration.

 Area of cleaned sgraffito against smoke darkened surface of surrounding untreated decoration